laurenreffue/laurenreffue.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=v2:2PACX-1vQDdooTAkzaGnLM2GU15Du3zt9UeLffX9ZMDxFRMi17K2_XuMEMV-CVac_-PAqZCdJZ10_GYaStJgX6&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

-Fall 2024 Lehigh University Undergraduate Enrollment This chart highlights the diffrent schools that Lehigh students are enrolled in durring the fall 2024 semester.
+## Fall 2024 Lehigh University Undergraduate Enrollment

+This chart highlights the diffrent schools that Lehigh students are enrolled in durring the fall 2024 semester.
 [Data is from Lehigh University Fall 2024 Profile](https://data.lehigh.edu/sites/data.lehigh.edu/files/LUprofile_2024.pdf).

 ![Infographic](https://github.com/laurenreffue/laurenreffue.github.io/blob/main/Fall_2024_Lehigh_University_Undergraduate_Enrollment__Persons_of_Undergraduate_Enrollment_chartbuilder%20(2).png?raw=true)

-Total Percent of Professors at Lehigh Univeristy in Each Position Fall 2024 This chart shows what positions Lehigh Professors have durring the Fall of 2024.
+## Total Percent of Professors at Lehigh Univeristy in Each Position Fall 2024

+This chart shows what positions Lehigh Professors have durring the Fall of 2024.

 ![Infographic](https://github.com/laurenreffue/laurenreffue.github.io/blob/main/Total_percent_of_Professors_at_Lehigh_University_in_each_position_Total_number_of_Professors_chartbuilder.png?raw=true)

-Percentage of Students in the Arts and Sciences, Business, and Engineering Schools at Lehigh Univeristy
+## Percentage of Students in the Arts and Sciences, Business, and Engineering Schools at Lehigh Univeristy

+This chart shows the percentage of Lehigh students enrolled in each school.
+The data ranges from 2016 to 2020.
+It shows trends in amount of students enrolled in each  schools over four years.

 ![Infographic](https://raw.githubusercontent.com/laurenreffue/laurenreffue.github.io/45663b653a5c8d11c935304c71f2d8c1e4882ec1/Percentage_of_students_enrolled_in_three_schools_at_Lehigh_from_2016-2020__Arts_%26_Sciences__Business__Engineering_chartbuilder.svg)

-2019 Worlds Top 20 Cycling Cities
+## 2019 Worlds Top 20 Cycling Cities

+This interactive map points out the top 20 cities in the world for cycling.
+Through the map users can see photos and descriptions of each location around the world.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=13RLMOx4yfkerYv8MeSuFkxhttqu7lWI&ehbc=2E312F" width="640" height="480"></iframe>

-2024 Most Visited Cities in the World
+## 2024 Most Visited Cities in the World
+This interactive map allows people to see the mpst visited cities in the world on a map.
+It provides decsriptions of the cities, and reasoning why they may get a lot of people visiting in 2024.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=106SAEGRlOmHYYm-xCmRU2eweYKOq8B4&ehbc=2E312F" width="640" height="480"></iframe>